lz100/PD_public/daily_log/README.md

 ***

+2018-11-29-23:00 Thu

+- Still trying to finish CNV calls but male samples with female PoN give wrong number?
+I guess.
+Asked GATK people but haven't heard back for more than 2 days.
+- Anyway, will proceed to the final step.
+***

 2018-11-28-23:00 Wed

 - Trying to finish all CNV calls.
 This time should give me segment calls not just dot calls.